Kaprizov scores twice; Minnesota beats Montreal 4-1 - WHIZ News

 Shaw, a 23-year-old rookie, has been given a chance due to injuries to forwards Jordan Greenway, Marcus Foligno and Ryan Hartman.

-On the power play, Kaprizov stood in front of the net and deflected a pass from the side from Erikkson Ek over Allen.
-Kaprizov’s second goal came on a 2-on-1 break with rookie forward Marco Rossi.
+Rookie forward Marco Rossi earned his first NHL point in his 11th career game with an assist on Kaprizov’s second goal

+Kaprizov and Rossi entered the zone on a 2-on-1 break.
 Kaprizov’s pass across was deflected by the stick of a sliding David Savard into the air.
 Rossi knocked the puck down to Kaprizov, who quickly sent the puck past Allen.
-It was Rossi’s first NHL point in his 11th career game.

 Montreal challenged the play for a high stick, but officials ruled that Rossi had played the puck legally.